 The list goes on.

-Many of our customers don’t have just one breed or type of horse – whether it’s an individual owner or a commercial training business.
+Many of our customers don’t have just one breed or type of horse.
+Whether it’s an individual owner or a commercial training business, there might be many types of breeds even in a given barn.
 Because of this, our customers usually ask, “what is the best size horse stall for our particular situation?”

 In the world of horse stalls, there is is truly no “one-size fits all” option.
 A stall’s size depends on your horse’s size, temperament, and individual tendencies.